apiarian/go-ipgs/docs/architecture.md

 All of the timestamps used throughout the system are in the RFC3339 format in the UTC timezone.
 For example: `2016-01-25T17:45:15.2Z`.
 Up to 9 decimal places may be used in the seconds field, though it is unlikely that any are actually necessary.
 The nodes should be using NTP to synchronize their node clocks with the internet for best results.

+## Last-Updated

+The `/ipns/[app-space]/last-updated` node contains a simple timestamp in its data field indicating the last time the namespace was updated.

 ## IPGS Commits